 There’s a lot more that factors into childhood health than whether or not they were exposed to beets and kale early enough.
 And the things that actually make a difference are all but ignored in this piece.
 The classism hinted at in the passage about Sorrosa’s reaction to chicken nuggets and ramen is much more important and pernicious than The New Yorker allows.

 Looking down at parents who feed their children sugar and chicken nuggets suggests ableism.
 Children with autism or sensory processing issues may have strong preferences for certain foods and aversions to others.
-“Supertasters” are mentioned briefly by Bilger.
-People with differences in a specific gene may have hypersensitive tastebuds that make foods with certain chemical compounds taste unbearably bitter.
-(I would learn later that this was a big reason for my “difficult” childhood eating habits.
+“Supertasters”are mentioned briefly by Bilger.
+People with differences in a specific gene may have hypersensitive taste buds that make foods with certain chemical compounds taste unbearably bitter.
+(I would learn later that this was a big reason for my so-called difficult childhood eating habits.
 I’m a supertaster.)

 The focus on what parents feed their children, rather than what our society provides to ensure childhood health, is part of a bigger issue where individuals are asked to accept responsibility for social issues far beyond their control.

 As for me, my sensitive taste buds dulled with age, and I was able to explore new foods, flavors and cuisines on my own timeline.
 I even developed a love of Brussels sprouts and kale, enjoying them both cooked and raw.
 No amount of bargaining or hiding them in my food would’ve been likely to make me enjoy these foods any earlier than I did.
 I still haven’t come around to beets, and likely never will.
 I made it to adulthood, with a healthy brain and body, and my childhood love of chicken nuggets has not had any repercussions to date.